UCSD-CSE-210-Group-10/take-a-break/documentation/README.md

   - `Friends.jsx`: This file manages displaying current friends, searching for new friends, handling friend requests, and updating friend statuses, incorporating modal interactions for request management.

 #### Images Package
+This package contains several images for frontend.

 #### User Package
+- `UserProfile.jsx`: This component displays the profile information of the currently logged-in user.
+It retrieves user data from an API endpoint using the JWT token stored in the local storage.
+The component includes the user's name, email, and avatar, which are rendered within a structured layout.
+Additionally, it utilizes a `NavigationBar` component for navigation and logout functionality, ensuring a consistent user experience throughout the application.
+If there are any errors during data fetching, such as authentication errors, the component handles them appropriately by invoking the `handleLogout` function.

 #### Utils Package
+This package defines the structure, routing, and rendering logic of the web application, enabling users to navigate between different pages, log in/out securely, and interact with various features provided by the application.